H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 ## 33.6 Ensemble Patterns

 > **[CONTENT PENDING — IMPORT FROM MARCH 28 VERSION]**
 > Core ensemble pattern text covering prompt composition, Phase 1.45 injection sequence, consensus aggregation approach, and fallback behavior when community memory retrieval returns empty results.
-The addendum below is new to the April 1/April 6 versions and must be preserved on import.
+The addendum below is new content introduced April 1/April 6 and must be preserved intact on import.
 >
 > **TODO: This section is a blocking gap for chapter close.
 Import from the March 28 source document before publishing.
 Issue reference: CH33-PENDING-006.**